Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 26 September 2025 04.22.02 UTC
+- WIB: Jumat, 26 September 2025 05.25.05 UTC
-- WITA: Jumat, 26 September 2025 05.22.02 UTC
+- WITA: Jumat, 26 September 2025 06.25.05 UTC
-- WIT: Jumat, 26 September 2025 06.22.02 UTC
+- WIT: Jumat, 26 September 2025 07.25.05 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: motivational
+Kategori: technology